Broccoli: A Superfood Vegetable With Great Health Benefits

 Eating cruciferous vegetables may not be helpful for preventing disease if the rest of the diet is unhealthy.
-This may also be true if a person smokes, drinks an excessive amount of alcohol or doesn't exercise.
+This may also be true if a person smokes, drinks an excessive amount of alcohol, or doesn't exercise.

 Glucoraphanin and Sulforaphane

 Chemicals often have different effects inside a living body than they do on isolated cells, but sulforaphane has been found to slow the growth of tumors in mice.
 Sulforaphane may turn on tumor suppressor genes and may also make some carcinogens (chemicals that cause cancer) harmless.
 It seems to be the chief chemical being explored by researchers who are interested in broccoli's effect on health problems.
-Particular attention is being paid to broccoli sprouts, which contain a higher percentage of sulforaphane than adult broccoli.
+Particular attention is being paid to broccoli sprouts, which contain a higher percentage of sulforaphane than mature broccoli.

-Other Health Benefits of Broccoli
+Other Potential Health Benefits of Broccoli

 Scientists are investigating sulforaphane in relation to other diseases in addition to cancer.
 It seems to be an anti-inflammatory substance and also seems to enhance the activity of antioxidants in the body.
 Antioxidants prevent the oxidation of molecules.
 Excessive oxidation is believed to damage cells.